ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Pricing model: Description on how to purchase (amount in USD) additional storage space (beyond what is available for free)

-* Storage: Requirements for mounting storage that exists elsewhere on the UCSF campus to Wynton
+* Storage: Requirements for mounting lab-owned storage into Wynton

 * Scheduler: Support interactive jobs (`qlogin`)